EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 <br/>

 That's the current Linux installation method published by Ollama.
 The script detects `aarch64`, pulls the ARM64 binary, creates a systemd service, and starts it.
-You'll see a warning about not finding a GPU — that's expected.
-There isn't one.
+You'll see a warning about not finding a GPU — that's expected (there isn't one).

 Verify it: